lewikeezy/mongodb-eduhub-project/README.md

 # MongoDB EduHub Project

-This repository contains a complete database backend system for **EduHub**, a fictional online e-learning platform.
+This repository contains a complete database backend system for **EduHub**, an online e-learning platform.
 The project demonstrates a comprehensive understanding of MongoDB database concepts, from data modeling and CRUD operations to advanced querying, aggregation, and performance optimization.
 It is built using Python with the **PyMongo** library and showcases best practices for building a scalable and efficient NoSQL database solution.

 ## Table of Contents